wwwillgunnn/java-notes/README.md

-This repository contains some notes and useful tid-bits on java
+This repo contains notes for ST2 (DATA STRUCTURES AND ALGORITHMS)

 // Data structures //
 Time complexity is one of the most import things.